-Students will receive a training labeled Think About It, which will introduce students to our university-wide conversation on important issues relating to sexual misconduct, such as healthy relationships, substance abuse, and sexual aggression.
+Students will receive a training labeled Think About It, which will introduce students to our university-wide conversation on important issues relating to sexual misconduct, such as healthy relationships, substance abuse, sexual aggression, and bystander intervention.

 Why is this important?